rishikeshsreehari/personal-blog/content/now.md

 ### 📺 What Am I Watching?

 - [What We Do in the Shadows](https://www.serializd.com/show/What-We-Do-in-the-Shadows-83631) - Loving it!
-Currently at S1E06
+Currently at S1E09

 ---

 ### 🏋 My Fitness

-I'm currently focused on transforming my body and reducing my body fat to below 25%.
-This involves a lot of protein and long walks to ensure I'm in a calorie deficit while building muscle and losing fat.

-I've gone with a personal trainer since I felt that I'm not pushing myself enough!
-I go to the gym four days a week.
-I try to walk 5 km on gym days and bike a bit on Wednesdays and weekends!
-I'm following a sort of Push-Pull-Legs split since that is what my trainer is confident with.
-So it's chest and triceps on Monday, back and biceps on Tuesday, legs on Thursday, and finishing the week with shoulders and weakmuscles --  chest, biceps, and core on Friday.
-Feeling stronger, but not much fat loss has happened, to be honest!
+Gained a bit of fat after the India trip.
+So mostly it's 4 x strength training trying to hit 10,000 steps a day.
+Trying to run twice a week with a bike ride on weekends.
+But summer is here and its hot!

 <!-- ##### For my latest fitness updates, read my [fitness log](/fitness-log).
 It's interesting, I promise. -->